thomaskien/whisper-praxis-voicemail/readme.md

 </pre>
 script
 ==
-* paste the following text and adjust what needed
+* paste the following text and adjust what needed // remove that is not needed
 <pre>
 <code>